 It’s been a very long time since I’ve written a blog post here, I took some time out from creating content for my blog and Instagram to focus on real life for a while instead, but I’m now feeling inspired, re-energised and ready to start blogging again.

 Those of you who follow me on Instagram will probably have seen my frequent complaints (sorry) about an injury which I sustained doing Crossfit a couple of months ago.
 I was fairly new to Crossfit but it was still love at first session and it became the thing that I looked forward to doing most days.
 However, some of the more challenging and technical aspects of Crossfit, such as the Olympic lifts, were a completely new skill for me and I can see that I tried to run before I could walk in this situation; increasing the load before I had fully nailed the technique.
 This factor, along with the increase in both training intensity and volume, eventually led to an injury which I later learnt was the result of several muscular imbalances I’d been unaware of, and this forced me to re-evaluate my approach to training.

-Unaware (or in denial) that this intense pain around my rib cage could be anything severe, I carried on training until the point where I was no longer able to train and had to admit that I would have to stop for a while (yes, even personal trainers do stupid things).
+Unaware (or in denial) that the pain around my rib cage could be anything severe, I carried on training until the point where I was no longer able to train and had to admit that I would have to stop for a while (yes, even personal trainers do stupid things).
 Convinced that the pain would be gone in a week or so and then I’d be back to training, I decided to take that time off (it seemed like ages at the time) only to return one week later and find that the pain was still there.
 Unable to inhale, rotate my body, cough, sneeze, laugh or raise my right arm overhead without pain led to the several consultations and then the diagnosis of a few strained intercostal muscles, a strained serratus anterior and a possible rib fracture, or the possibility of one developing if I didn’t fully rest it.